Norvikk/Rustic_Denk/README.md

 ## Limitations

+- Not optimized
-- Not all symbols are supported (€)
+- Not all input is handled (mistypes = compiler errors)